bdaanoun/01Blog/README.md

 ### 1. **JVM Bootstrap (Java Virtual Machine)**

-When you run `./mvnw spring-boot:run` or `java -jar blog.jar`, here's what happens:
+When you run `./mvnw spring-boot:run` , here's what happens:

 ```
 ┌─────────────────────────────────────────────────────────────┐